community environmental health centers HISTORICAL libraries Mosaics schools senior centers

 17' X 43' Hampshire St., Cambridge MA [Acrylic paint on MDO panels]

-This mural is nearing completion and will be installed in Area 4 in Cambridge.
-It illustrates the rich history of Area 4, which is known for its social reformers like Margaret Fuller, Clement Morgan, and William Lloyd Garrison as well as its technology and inventors like Elias Howe who invented the sewing machine.
+This mural is installed on the corner of Portland and Hampshire streets in the Port ( Area 4) in Cambridge.
+It illustrates the rich history of the Port, which is known for its social reformers like Margaret Fuller, Clement Morgan, and William Lloyd Garrison as well as its technology and inventors like Elias Howe who invented the sewing machine.

 + SHOW big image